 Lyell McEwin Hospital

 The Lyell McEwin Hospital has undergone a major expansion over the past fourteen years.
-Additional facilities and services will be provided as part of Transforming Health, enabling the Lyell McEwin Hospital to become the major tertiary hospital of the north and north eastern area.
+Additional facilities and services have been provided as part of Transforming Health, enabling the Lyell McEwin Hospital to become the major tertiary hospital of the north and north eastern area.

-The hospital is increasing the complexity and volume across the current range of surgical services and offers 24 hour 7 day access to orthopaedic surgery.
+The hospital has increased the complexity and volume across the current range of surgical services and offers 24 hour 7 day access to orthopaedic surgery.

-A ward will be upgraded to include a new gym, a new cardiac catheter laboratory will be built and CT scanner support will be increased in radiology and oncology.
+A new cardiac catheter laboratory has been built and CT scanner support has been increased in radiology and oncology.